 Food relief needs long-term solutions

-Victoria’s latest lockdown reminds us how many rely on food charity.
+Victoria’s latest lockdown reminds us how many rely on food relief.
 Fiona McKay, a senior lecturer in public health, shares how we should plan for the next inevitable crisis.

 Melbourne’s latest lockdown and increased demand for emergency food aid reminds us how many people don’t have enough food for themselves and their family.
 We’ve also seen this in past lockdowns.
 However, our research shows many Australians rely on emergency and community food relief for years, not just for short periods.
 So how do we make emergency food aid available whether or not there’s a lockdown or other crisis?